Canon 200D vs Sony A7S II

 | WiFi |

 |Sony A7S III||Y||stereo||mono||Y||Y||full||3.2||Y||-||Y|

 |Sony A7R II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 200D lacks such a headphone port.

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Sony A7S II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.